 How to Preparing for the Coming Storms

-Now for each type storm that is approaching we don’t always prepare the same.
-For a flood you don’t prepare like you do in a tornado (and go to the lowest point in your house), but you prepare according to the circumstance.
-During a drought you would stock up beforehand much like the Pharaoh did in Genesis.
-In the same way here are few tips to prepare for a drought, flood, or super cell.
+Now for each type of storm that is approaching, we don't always prepare the same.
+For a flood, you don't prepare as you do in a tornado (and go to the lowest point in your house), but you prepare according to the circumstance.
+During a drought, you would stock up beforehand much as the Pharaoh did in Genesis.
+In the same way here are few tips to prepare for a drought, flood, or supercell.

 I'd love to hear other people's thoughts on what “storms” are coming and how you are preparing.